Extreme Value Statistics of the Halo and Stellar Mass Distributions at High Redshift: are JWST Results in Tension with {\Lambda}CDM?: Introduction

 In order to extend this approach to higher redshifts we require measurements of much lower halo masses than those hosting galaxy clusters.
 Unfortunately, such measurements are difficult, particularly at high redshift.
 Halo masses can be inferred from galaxy clustering, which has the benefit of not needing to assume the underlying baryonic physics, but cannot be used to measure the masses of individual objects.
 Abundance matching fixes the knee of the halo mass function to the knee of an observed luminosity function, but this explicitly uses features of the dark matter model to infer the halo masses.
 Another method is to measure the direct emission from the baryonic components of a galaxy, and assume some scaling with the total mass, or use Spectral Energy Distribution (SED) modelling to estimate the baryonic masses.
 These masses can then be combined with the cosmological baryon fraction, $f_{\mathrm{b}}$, and subsequent fractions of the relevant components, \textit{e.g.} the stellar mass fraction $f_{\star}$, to derive the latent halo mass.

 \cite{steinhardt_impossibly_2016} first explored this approach, assuming a mass--to--light ratio measured at $z = 4$ and a fixed stellar--halo mass relation, finding some tension with observations at $4 < z < 8$. \cite{behroozi_most_2018} also implement this latter method, using the cosmic baryon fraction as an absolute upper limit on the ratio of galaxy stellar mass to halo mass ($f_{b} \sim 0.16$; \citealt{planck_collaboration_planck_2016}), whilst also allowing for redshift evolution in the stellar--halo mass relation.
 This relationship can be inverted to place an upper limit on the halo mass for an observed stellar mass, and then compared with predicted halo mass functions.
 They found that, at the time, no observed galaxies exceeded these conservative upper limits.
-More recently, \cite{boylan-kolchin_stress_2022} used a similar approach to \cite{behroozi_most_2018} to test whether any recent high-mass, high-$z$ candidates discovered in the first JWST data \citep{donnan_evolution_2022, harikane_comprehensive_2022, labbe_very_2022, naidu_two_2022, finkelstein_long_2022, adams_discovery_2022} exceed the limits set by \lcdm.
+More recently, \cite{boylan-kolchin_stress_2022} used a similar approach to \cite{behroozi_most_2018} to test whether any recent high-mass, high-$z$ candidates discovered in the first JWST data \citep{donnan_evolution_2022, harikane_comprehensive_2022, labbe_very_2022, naidu_two_2022, finkelstein_long_2022, adams_discovery_2022, rodighiero_jwst_2022} exceed the limits set by \lcdm.
 Uniquely, they test both the number density of galaxies above some stellar mass at early epochs, as well as limits placed on the stellar mass \textit{density}.
-They find strong tension, particularly with the latter, for the candidates presented by \cite{labbe_very_2022} at $z \sim 10$, but less tension with other studies.
+They find strong tension, particularly with the latter, for the candidates presented by \cite{labbe_very_2022} at $z \sim 10$, but less tension with other studies. \cite{menci_high-redshift_2022} have also used the abundance of high redshift JWST candidates to place constraints on dark energy models.

 The EVS approach has a number of advantages over previous approaches.
 EVS mitigates the problem of the selection function in galaxy surveys; the most massive object acts as a lower limit on the most massive object one could have seen in a given survey.
 For estimates using full samples, uncertainty in the selection function can propagate into population measurements, \textit{e.g.} the mean mass of your sample.
 As mentioned above, EVS also provides two--sided constraints (upper and lower limits) on the most massive object, and naturally considers the uncertainty in the mass of that object for a given survey volume / area.
 By combining with realistic functional forms for the stellar and baryon fraction, EVS naturally incorporates uncertainty in these parameters.